© Robyn Mackenzie | Dreamstime.com

 Keep in mind that it is just as important to avoid getting too much calcium from supplements as it is to get enough.
 Excessive calcium from supplements may increase the risk of cardiovascular disease and kidney stones, so don’t overdo it.
 Aim for 1,000 to 1,200 mg from food and supplements combined.

 How do you ensure adequate calcium intake?
-Share your ideas in the comments section below.
+Share your ideas with your fellow readers in the Comments section below.